mpcharnley/diff-eqs-eng-ru/README.md

 # Differential Equations - An Introduction for Engineers

 A free online textbook for a first course in differential equations.
-See https://sites.rutgers.edu/matthew-charnley/course-materials/differential-equations-an-introduction-for-engineers/.
+See [website coming soon].
 This book was created with the *Notes on Diffy Qs* text by Jiri Lebl as a starting point.
 This book has some additional content and was reordered to fit the class that is normally run.
 See https://www.jirka.org/diffyqs/ for information on that text.

 ## Branches:

-* ``master`` branch is the current working version, version 0.9.
+* ``master`` branch is the current working version, version 1.0.
+* ``V1.0-Archive`` version 1.0 of the book that will not be edited.
+(Currently up to date with master)

 ## Files